Original Article

 Abstract

-Background: In Tanzania, the consumption of vegetable salads is increasing and becoming popular in food service establishments of urban areas creating market for vegetables cultivated in rural and peri-urban areas.
+In Tanzania, the consumption of vegetable salads is increasing and becoming popular in food service establishments of urban areas creating market for vegetables cultivated in rural and peri-urban areas.
 However, the products are among the high risky ready-to-eat foods (RTEs), as they are often served raw without being heat-treated and with no preservatives.
-Methodology: A cross-sectional study was conducted from May to June 2024 to assess hygiene practices and microbiological quality of raw and mild heat-treated vegetable salads served in restaurants in Ilemela Municipality, Tanzania.
-Face-to-face interviews were used to assess hygiene practices of thirty randomly selected restaurants.
-In parallel, thirty salad samples were collected and analyzed for Total Plate Counts (TPC) and Escherichia coli.
-Results: The findings revealed that food handlers had low education level with no food hygiene training.
-Hygiene practices that are essential for food handling and preparation; such as wearing hairnets, gloves, protective clothing and use of potable water were not consistently observed.
-Regarding microbiological quality, none (0/30) of the mildly heat treated vegetable salads had TPC, while, all (30/30) raw salad samples demonstrated high TPC counts ranging from 1 to 4.6 Log CFU/g, exceeding the set limits.
-While, all (30/30) mildly heat treated salads were not contaminated with E. coli, 14/30 of the raw salad samples were positive.
+A survey was carried out from May to June 2024 to evaluate hygiene handling and microbiological quality of raw and mild heat-treated vegetable salads served in restaurants in Ilemela Municipality.
+Hygiene practices were assessed by interviewing operators in thirty randomly selected restaurants.
+In parallel, thirty vegetable salad samples were collected and analyzed for Total Plate Counts (TPC) and Escherichia coli (E. coli).
+The findings demonstrated that food handlers had high illiteracy level with no food hygiene training.
+Hygiene practices that are crucial for safe preparation of food; such as wearing gloves, protective clothing and use of safe water were not regularly observed.
+Regarding microbiological quality, none (0/30) of the mildly heat treated vegetable salads had TPC, while, all (30/30) raw salad samples demonstrated high TPC contamination levels ranging from 3.2 to 4.6 Log cfu/g, exceeding the set limits.
+While, all (30/30) mildly heat treated salads were free of E. coli, 14/30 of the raw salad samples were positive.
 Thus, the raw salads were unsatisfactory for consumption.
-Conclusion: Therefore, food hygiene training and control by relevant authorities alongside treating vegetable salads with mild heat are essential in ensuring food quality and safety.
+Therefore, food hygiene training and control by relevant authorities alongside treating vegetable salads with mild heat and food grade antimicrobial agents are essential in ensuring food quality and safety.

 Files